farnaz-irani/tic-tac-toe/README.md

  conda create --name tictactoe python=3.8.5
  ```

-## Task 3
+## Now Work on Assignment

-Write your own Tic-Tac-Toe game.
-The [assignment file](Tic-Tac-Toe-assignment.md) contains a description on how the game should work.
-It may also help you to create a good structure for your code.
+Read through the [assignment file](Tic-Tac-Toe-assignment.md) and follow the steps described there.